 - 5. Food hygiene training

 All food market traders must to complete and return the food market traders questionnaire before you start trading at a market or event in Lambeth.

 All types of food market traders must submit the form, including retailers of produce such as fruit and vegetables, drinks and cheese

 The completed form should be returned to us at least four weeks (28 days) before you want to start trading.

-The design and construction of any food premises should provide a safe working environment.
-The design must eliminate risk of cross-contamination of foods at all stages of preparation, processing, storage, delivery and sale and prevent the entry and infestation by pests or domestic animals.
+The overall aim of the design and construction of any food premises including mobile/temporary stalls and vehicles is the provision of a safe working environment with a logical forward progression of work.
+The design must eliminate risk of cross-contamination of foods at all stages of preparation, processing, storage, delivery and sale.
+Design and construction of the premises must also prevent the entry and infestation by pests or domestic animals.